thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

 remove-datakey-from-legend:
     0:
         image: /images/user-guide/widgets/advanced-data-key/remove-datakey-from-legend-1-ce.png
-        title: 'Enable the "Remove data key from legend" option to prevent the selected key from being displayed in the legend;'
+        title: 'Enable the "Remove datakey from legend" option to prevent the selected key from being displayed in the legend;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/remove-datakey-from-legend-2-ce.png
         title: 'The data key from the legend has been removed.'